Haruka Umesaki: Pro Wrestling Wave (2019–present)

+Other Japanese promotions (2019–present)

 Umesaki often competes in men's promotions as joshi talent.
 At 2AW Ayame Sasamura & Rina Shingaki Produce ~ Butterfly Dance, an event promoted by Active Advance Pro Wrestling on March 14, 2021, she fell short to Kakeru Sekiguchi.
 At ZERO1 Kumamoto Ekimae Pro-Wrestling 2021 Fuyu No Jin ~ Serious Pro-Wrestling In The Midst Of Infection Control, an event promoted by Pro Wrestling Zero1 on December 4, 2021, she teamed up with Rina Amikura in a losing effort against Hanako Nakamori and Takako Inoue.